-Fortunately, Ed’s template based authoring tool provides you with a number of different options as to how to present this text to your learners.
-Read on to check out four different templates you can use to present long form text, and which use suits them best.
+Fortunately, EdApp’s template based authoring tool provides you with a number of different options as to how to present this text to your learners.
+Read on to check out four different long form content examples

 The Text and Images template